ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

 ---

-### Task 3 - Schedule A Grading Time
+### Task 3 - Upload to Canvas & Contact Instructor

+{{% notice note %}}
+Please add comments to your Puppet Manifest Files describing any Puppet Modules that must be installed prior to applying them.
+{{% /notice %}}

-Contact the instructor and schedule a time for interactive grading.
+Upload your completed Puppet Manifest Files to Canvas and then contact the instructor for grading.
 You may continue with the next module once grading has been completed.
-You will be asked to provide the instructor with your manifest files for grading.
+In general, this lab does not require interactive grading, but you are welcome to request a time if you'd prefer.